 This procedure aims to cut the ligament between the spinous processes of the affected vertebrae, removing the source of pain and re-establishing mobility.

-While your horse is under standing sedation, the surgeon will make small incisions above the areas of kissing spine.
+While your horse is under standing sedation and local analgesia, the surgeon will make small incisions above the areas of kissing spine.
 The surgeon uses a very small chisel to divide the interspinous ligament in half.

 Following ISLD, your horse will be on stall rest and a rehabilitation protocol as direct by your veterinarian.

 This surgery comes with minimal complications and a high long-term success rate (90%).
 However, it does have its limitations.
-Horses with widespread areas or extremely close spinous processes are not good candidates for ISLD.
+Horses with greater than five lesions or extremely close spinous processes are not good candidates for ISLD.

 ISLD does not cure kissing spine, but it does minimize symptoms and allow the back to move comfortably during rehabilitation.